DanielcoderX/lccgo/README.md

 # lccgo
 ![Go](https://img.shields.io/badge/go-%2300ADD8.svg?style=for-the-badge&logo=go&logoColor=white)

-lccgo is a line and character counter.
+lccgo is a line and character counter based on Go language, which is optimized to get the highest performance(haha just sppofing) :)

 ## Installation